linsk1998/eslint-plugin-ts-compat/docs/rules/no-function-length.md

-# Disable Function.prototype.name (`ts-compat/no-function-name`)
+# Disable Function.prototype.length (`ts-compat/no-function-length`)

 💼 This rule is enabled in the ✅ `recommended` config.

 <!-- end auto-generated rule header -->

-The length attribute of a function is diffrent from browsers.
+The length property of native function is diffrent from browsers.

 ## Rule Details